keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 <img src="https://github.com/keidyz/easy-taiko-no-tatsujin-drum-mod/blob/main/resources/don-layer-front.jpg" width="50%">

 After doing so, on the side of the paper that does not have electrical tape, add another layer of tape.
-I used masking tape because I ran out of electrical tape and then ended up adding another layer of masking tape to it to make the result thicker.
+I used masking tape because I ran out of electrical tape and then ended up adding another layer of masking tape to it to make the result thicker and add a bit more cushioning to the impact of the drum sticks.

 <img src="https://github.com/keidyz/easy-taiko-no-tatsujin-drum-mod/blob/main/resources/don-layer-back.jpg" width="50%">